 When offer emails are sent, applicants are given a date by which acceptance of the place offered must be received by the School.
-If the applicant fails to accept the place by the due date, it will be assumed that s/he has refused the place.
+If the applicant fails to accept the place by the due date, it will be assumed that they have refused the place.